 First, let's look at what they have in common.
 THE POSTURES Most of the exercises in Bikram Yoga are recognizably from the Bengal region of India, where Ghosh's College is located.
 The previous students of Ghosh taught these same postures and exercises like Half Tortoise, Rabbit and Standing Head to Knee.
 And several of the postures, like Stretching, Cobra, Locust, Bow and Corpse, are traditional yoga asanas found in older texts.
 Notably missing from both Bikram and Ghosh yogas are exercises like Up-dog, Down-dog and Warriors One and Two which come from South India and have made their way into most vinyasa yoga styles.
 STILLNESS Another element shared between Bikram and Ghosh yogas is the alternation of effort and rest.
 Each posture is held in stillness for a brief period and followed by an equal portion of relaxation.
 While standing, the practitioner simply stands still, though some of the older Ghosh students insisted on lying down between exercises.
 During postures on the floor, relaxation happens by assuming the Corpse posture.
 This is a distinctive element of these styles, setting them apart from the popular flowing methods that link stationary positions with fluid movements and Sun Salutations.
 THERAPEUTIC INTENT It can seem obvious, but both Bikram and Ghosh yogas are fundamentally designed to help the student be healthy.
 This is similar to all the yoga in Bengal, where the postures are done to help the organs, circulation, digestion or some other element.
 They generally have a therapeutic purpose.
 This intention can be contrasted with many vinyasa styles of yoga that originated in the performative gymnastics of Mysore.
 Those styles, like Ashtanga Vinyasa and its descendant "flow" methods, have become more therapeutically focused over the ensuing decades.
 But the origin of flowing yoga was performative.
 Now, let's look at what is different between Bikram Yoga and Ghosh Yoga.
 SET INSTRUCTIONS The method of Bikram's yoga is largely defined by its style of instruction, the rote utterance of prewritten commands.
 Teachers of the style can be judged by the quality of their "dialogue."
 Many paraphrases and copycats have popped up, but Bikram's original is still considered by most to be the gold standard.
 This rote instructional style is nowhere present in the teachings of Ghosh Yoga, where the majority of verbal instruction is simply counting the duration of each exercise.
 HEAT Also central to Bikram's style is a heated room, a characteristic that finds no expression in other manifestations of Ghosh's style.
 In India, they turn on fans or air conditioning when the day gets hot, or they forego the scorching parts of the day altogether.
 A SET SEQUENCE The two differences above are somewhat peripheral to the essence of the methods.
 The irreconcilable difference between these two systems is Bikram Yoga's unchanging set of exercises.
 The same 26 postures are "prescribed" for every student no matter their age, ability, experience, goals or ailments.
 Central, indeed fundamental, to the Ghosh system is a unique prescription for each student.
 It would be unheard of to assign the same practices to different people, especially without learning their strengths and weaknesses.
 Because Bikram Yoga is defined by its specific and repeated set of postures, and Ghosh Yoga is defined by its attention to the individual, it is impossible to conclude that Bikram Yoga and Ghosh Yoga are the same thing.
 They certainly share several key elements, namely their postures, the alternation of effort and relaxation, and therapeutic intent.
 But the defining characteristics of Bikram Yoga like rote instruction, added heat and especially a single unchanging set of exercises separate it substantially from Ghosh Yoga.
 "Locking the knee" is a concept in yoga that was popular in the 60s and 70s, including the styles of BKS Iyengar and Bikram Choudhury.
 It originally comes from weightlifting, where full extension of the knee joint and concerted contraction of the quadriceps are paramount.
 You will still hear weightlifters talk about "locking out" to refer to the full straightening of a joint that is under stress.

 For the most part, this concept has dwindled in the yoga world due to the confusion it causes.
 There are at least 3 different meanings to the phrase "lock the knee," depending on what position you are in and who you're talking to.
 An anatomist has a different definition than a Bikram Yoga teacher.
 These are the three meanings: 1.
 CONTRACT THE QUADRICEPS This is the original meaning of the term as it comes from weightlifting and bodybuilding.
 Used in quadricep-heavy exercises like squats, "lock the knee" meant to straighten the knee as much as possible by squeezing the quadriceps with great force.
 In the yoga world, this has also become a way to relax or stretch the hamstrings, since engaging the quads naturally causes the hamstrings to disengage.
 In addition, it is sometimes believed that engaging the quadriceps, which causes the kneecap to lift up, will protect the knee joint from hyperextension.
 (It won't.)
 2. RESTING THE FEMUR ON THE TIBIAL SHELF Anatomically speaking, a normal knee has the ability to hyperextend by a few degrees.
 It can go past the 180 degrees of a straight leg by about 4-6 degrees.
 When we are standing and our legs are bearing weight, we have the ability to hyperextend the knees and "rest" them on the tibial shelf.
 They settle back and the muscles of the leg relax, allowing us to stand for long periods of time without using much energy.
 When the knees are resting in this manner, they are "locked."
 To unlock them, there is a specific muscle (the popliteus) that unlocks the knees before they return to normal function.
 This definition of a "locked knee," which is essentially slight hyperextension, is often conflated with the first: contracting the quadriceps.
 Unfortunately, the combination of hyperextension and contracted quadriceps will accentuate the knee's tendency to hyperextend and possible create instability.
 3. ENGAGING ALL THE MUSCLES AROUND THE KNEE Normally, the contraction of the quadriceps is accompanied by a relaxation of the hamstrings, and vice versa.
 It allows for effortless movement of the knee back and forth.
 But this relationship can be overridden with conscious effort and control, contracting both sets of opposing muscles simultaneously.
 In yoga parlance this is called a bandha, a "lock."
 When opposing muscle groups around a joint are consciously contracted together, the joint does not move.
 On the contrary, it becomes immobile and quite stable.
 This is often done to create stability and pressure gradients that effect the blood and heat flow in the body.
 IN CONCLUSION As you can see, the phrase "lock the knee" can mean a handful of different things.
 And it is important to note that the interpretations can conflict with one another.
-The first involves engaging the quadriceps while relaxing the hamstrings; the second involves relaxing both the quadriceps and the hamstrings; and the third involves engaging both the quadriceps and the hamstrings.
-With the forthcoming translation and publication of Labanya Palit's book from 1955 (please support the project here), we have instruction from yet another of Bishnu Ghosh's students.
-Much of the information is similar to the other instructors in the tradition, reinforcing our understanding of the goals and practices.
+The first involves engaging the quadriceps while relaxing the hamstrings; the second involves relaxing both the quadriceps and the hamstrings; and the third involves engaging both the quadriceps and the hamstrings. |

 POPULAR- The 113 Postures of Ghosh Yoga